AbhinaySamson/habit-tracker/README.md

 ## 💡 Purpose

-This app is built for personal discipline and consistency—not just tracking, but building habits that matter.
+This app is built for **real personal discipline**—not just tracking habits, but building consistency and long-term improvement.

 ---